MikeSnow/MontyPlugin/README.md

 # MontyPlugin
 Cybercamp repository for 2015

 #Aplication

-This application is based on a biometric identification system with a physical system to prevent counterfeiting
+This application is based on a biometric identification system with a physical system to prevent counterfeiting.

+#License

+License GPLv3

 #Requerimientos